ShaunaMyers/Rock-Paper-Scissors/README.md

 You may choose to change the game by pressing the "Change Game" button, at the top right.
 This will take you back to the main page, where you can select from the "Classic" and "Difficult" variations.

-You may choose to reset the score (after the game has commenced and scores have been tallied)...highly recommended for those games where the cheating computer is winning way too often!
+You may choose to reset the score (after the game has commenced and scores have been tallied) by pressing the "Reset Score" button...this is highly recommended for those games where the cheating computer is winning way too often!